iky/nameko-demo/slides/slides.md

 Jakob talked about using Kubernetes, we run number of instances of each service

-What do you think to happen when a number of service instances listen to same salesforce events
+What do you think to happen ...

+if a number of service instances listen to same salesforce event ...

 Go to next slide, wait for answer from the audience ...